 - Personal narratives and letters

-Secondary sources and teaching techniques can extend the variety in the means of representation:
+Secondary sources and teaching techniques help vary representation:

-- Teacher presentations of information, with or without audiovisual aids
+- Teacher presentations, with or without audiovisual aids

-- Text presentation of information, including textbooks, non-fiction books, period fiction and poetry, historical novels
+- Text presentation, including textbooks, non-fiction books, period fiction and poetry, or historical novels

-- Produced audio and video presentation of information, with mix of sounds and images (podcasts, films)
+- Produced audio and video, with mix of sounds and images (podcasts, films)

 - Graphic organizers that use text and groups of lists

-- Manipulative models and representations of information (for example: laminated country shapes to be placed on maps, color coded to represent categories being represented)
+- Manipulative models and representations (for example: laminated shapes placed on maps, color coded to represent categories of data)

 - Graphic organizers that use spatial relationships, diagrams, and aggregate charts.